exakat/exakat/docs/Rules.rst

 As of PHP 7.3, two classes currently need that call : SplTempFileObject and SplFileObject.

-The error is only emited if the class is instantiated, and a parent class is called.
+The error is only emitted if the class is instantiated, and a parent class is called.

 .. code-block:: php